 By now, most Americans are at least partially aware of the role played by Purdue Pharma in the genesis of the current opioid epidemic.
 In 1996 Purdue Pharma marketed their blockbuster wonder drug OxyContin (OC) as a non-addictive pain killer.
 Their marketing was so wildly successful that it led to a wholesale change in the treatment of pain.
 Prior to the advent of OC strong opioids were only used for the most severe pain, often at the end of life.
 That all changed with OC; because it was deemed “safe and non-addictive” doctors started using it to treat conditions (e.g. arthritis, chronic back pain) that had never warranted the use of opioids.
 This means that many of the early casualties of the opioid epidemic had no addiction history, they were merely being medically compliant.
 This cannot be overstated – the opioid epidemic is, to a large degree, an iatrogenic phenomenon.
 This means it is a condition induced unintentionally by physicians to their clients.
-In other words, the treatment caused the addiction.
+In other words, the treatment caused the addiction and the need for opioid addiction treatment.

 How did this happen?
 Before the 1990s doctors never prescribed more than three- or four-days’ worth of narcotic pain medication.
 Any doctor worth his salt knew that to prescribe any more than that was court serious addiction.
 However, starting in the late 80s and early 90s we started hearing the chronic pain was a major medical issue in the United States.
 Organizations like the American Pain Society (dissolved in 2019) effectively lobbied to loosen regulations surrounding the use of narcotic medication.
 Around the same time “chronic pain syndrome” (CPS) became a “medically treatable diagnosis” or MTD.
 Prior to that time pain was regarded as a symptom and not a diagnosis.
 CPS quickly became such a common diagnosis that hydrocodone – an opioid designed to treat around the clock pain – was the most prescribed drug in America from 2006 thru 2015.